-ne and Address of ployer/Company Description of Business Description of Employment or Role.
+Name and Address of Employer/Company Description of Business Description of Employment or Role.
 2. Sponsorship payment to me in resp carrying out my duties.
-You must complete this because paid any of your expense payment or financial beneated Labour Relations (Company of the company of the compa other than a relevant authority sect of my election or any exposs if you have received finance expenses.
-You should also includes to carry out your duties as a set fit from a Trade Union within the ensolidation) Act 1992. ial assistance from a political ude any organisation that has Councillor.
-This includes any e meaning of the Trade Union Const titutionWersion6\This page last undated - Jan 2023 Const titution\Version6\This page last updated - Jan 2023
+You must complete this because any of your expense payment or financial beneal and Labour Relations (Company of the company of the carrying out my duties. other than a relevant authority ect of my election or any exposition of any exposition of all of the stocarry out your duties as a sefit from a Trade Union within the insolidation) Act 1992. ial assistance from a political ude any organisation that has Councillor.
+This includes any e meaning of the Trade Union Const titution\Version6\This page last updated - Jan 2023